Benedek03/discord-music-bot/commands.md

 ## Common commands
 ### /p <url: string>
 Plays the audio of of the YouTube video.
-This command only works with YouTube URLs.

 ### /q
 Lists the songs in the queue.